Our expert engineers can help you with everything from file conversions to end-to-end production support. See how it works.

 SLS is the go-to technology when the printed parts require good mechanical properties or must be produced very efficiently (common applications include jigs & fixtures, replacement parts, and more).

-SLS by the numbers
+SLS by the Numbers

-Max Build Size: Ranging from 340 X 340 X 600 mm to 700 X 380 X 580 mm (material dependent)
+Ranging from 340 X 340 X 600 mm to 700 X 380 X 580 mm (material dependent)

-Minimum Wall Thickness: 0.8 mm (material/geometry dependent)
+0.8 mm (material/geometry dependent)

-Dimensional Accuracy: +/- 0.3% with a minimum of 0.3 mm
++/- 0.3% with a minimum of 0.3 mm

-Key feature: Diverse materials
+Key Feature: Diverse Materials

 SLS materials are suited for a wide range of use cases.
 Aluminum and glass-filled PA 12 offers high levels of strength.
 Other materials are biocompatible and suited for medical use.